Skip to main content

 Whether you are planning a career in academia or as a professional researcher, our Business PhD will enable you to develop your skills and knowledge and enhance your professional credibility.
 The thesis provides an opportunity to make a distinct and original contribution to knowledge in your chosen field.

 Kingston Business School has been awarded the prestigious international accreditation by the AACSB (Association to Advance Collegiate Schools of Business).
-This accreditation has been earned by just five per cent of the world's business schools and recognises the high quality and standard of our business education.
+This accreditation has been earned by just 5% of the world's business schools and recognises the high quality and standard of our business education.

 Many courses are also accredited and recognised by professional bodies, including the Association of MBAs (AMBA), the European Foundation for Management Development (EFMD) EPAS, the Chartered Institute for Professional Development (CIPD), the Chartered Institute of Marketing (CIM) and the Royal Institution of Chartered Surveyors (RICS).